pokt-network/docs/community/trophies/community-shepherds.md

 ### Bird-Seed

-Tweet about Pocket in a meaningful way, retweeted by 3 (BrightID) Verified Shepherd's or Pocket core team members.
+Tweet about Pocket in a meaningful way, retweeted by 3 Verified Shepherd's or Pocket core team members.

 ### Swarm